Our PhD students

 Current PhD Students

-The School of Biological and Chemical Sciences is home to over 160 PhD students and around 100 academics.
-Learn about the experience of some of our current PhD students across the fields of biological sciences, chemistry and psychology below:
+The School of Biological and Behavioural Sciences is home to over 160 PhD students and around 100 academics.
+Learn about the experience of some of our current PhD students across the fields of biological sciences and psychology below:

 Biological Sciences - Andrew Knapp